Osaka, Nadal advance in Australia after Djokovic flies home

 “In a personal level, yes, I would like to see him playing here,” Nadal said.
 “If it is fair or not that he’s playing here is another discussion that I don’t want to talk anymore.”

-Djokovic’s ultimately unsuccessful bid to mount a title defense involved two court hearings and time in immigration hotel detention.
+Djokovic’s ultimately unsuccessful bid to defend his title involved two court hearings and time in immigration hotel detention.

 It began when he was granted an exemption to strict vaccination rules by two medical panels and Tennis Australia in order to play in the tournament.

-That exemption, based on evidence that he recently recovered from COVID-19, apparently allowed him to receive a visa to enter Australia.
+That exemption, based on evidence that he recently recovered from COVID-19, allowed him to enter the tournament.
 But upon arrival, border officials said the exemption was not valid and moved to deport him.

 Showing evidence of vaccination is a requirement for anyone — players, coaches, fans, others — entering Melbourne Park for the tournament.